 Welcome to Year 3’s class page…

-I teach Year 3 and with the support of Mrs. Duncan, Miss Dugdale and Mr. Carroll.
+I teach Year 3 and with the support of Mrs. Duncan and Mrs. Noble.
 Mrs. Spacey teaches our French lesson on Wednesday morning followed by Miss Mallinson who takes us for music.
+In addition on a Friday, Mrs. Barnett will be excitingly teaching an RE lesson.

 This term’s Stars!